-2018

-from 2019 on

 Voting

-The whole Chair Committee is invited to vote on every single standard.
-A percentage of 80% is required, with the percentage representing the amount of "yes" votes among all "yes" and "no" votes.
-Abstentions are not included in these calculations.
-The response rate is 97%, and all standards pass the vote with a percentage of 93-100% "yes" votes!
+The whole Chair

+Committee is invited

+to vote on every

+single standard.
+A

+percentage of 80%

+is required, with the

+percentage representing the amount

+of "yes" votes among

+all "yes" and "no"

+votes.
+Abstentions are

+not included in these

+calculations.
+The and all standards pass centage of 93-100%

 Support

-Ň

 The standards together with the new Call to Action for Newborn Health in Europe are sent to European healthcare societies and parent organisations to ask for their support and endorsement respectively, as this will strengthen the standards as well as the Call to Action and assist their implementation.

 Life cycle of the standards and extension of topics

 Launch and publication of European Standards of Care for Newborn Health project in Brussels

 The project and its first 96 European Standards of Care for Newborn Health are launched at a parliamentary session in the European Parliament in Brussels.
 Together with the standards, a new Call to Action for Newborn Health is launched.

-🔳) Level III 😶

 Implementation

 Quality measurement

-(III) Level IV ·
+Level III · ·

-Pilot: How to build up a human milk bank ····
+Pilot: How to build up a human milk bank · · · ·

 Co-organisation of jENS in Maastricht

-Developing process - teaming up for change Project design and methodology
+Developing process - teaming up for change

+Project design and methodology

-Project design and methodology The European Standards of Care for Newborn Health project was initiated to minimise differences and to ensure quality in future neonatal care.
+Project design and methodology

+The European Standards of Care for Newborn Health project was initiated to minimise differences and to ensure quality in future neonatal care.
 The project design followed this principle in order to provide universal reference standards that can be adapted at a national level.